Making stable travel trailers – here’s how and why to do it

 Weight distribution truly matters

-A dangerous assumption (still found on RVs forums) is that as long as recommended nose mass is retained, a caravan can be loaded as wished.
+A dangerous assumption (still found on RVs forums) is that as long as recommended nose mass is retained, a travel trailer can be loaded as wished.
 An extreme example, seen at a camp-site, had a motorcycle on its rear.
 The motorcycle was ‘balanced’ by 200 kg (440 lb) of barbell weights on the trailer’s A-frame.
 Another was a widely spread article suggesting that tow ball mass be adjusted via sandbags at the trailer’s front end – a seriously bad way of adjusting tow ball mass.

 Never locate anything heavy (particularly high-slung spare wheels) at a trailer’s extreme rear.
 Locating a tool-box on a rear bumper is an absolute no-no. At the front, for stability, the longer the A-frame the better.